The Uncanny X-Men: From the Ashes

 2. Kitty Pryde proves her worth against a basement invasion from some aliens, earning her place as an X-Man.
 She continues to explore her powers and a budding romance with Colossus emerges.

-3. Ororo Munroe (Storm) keys in to her powers and begins to unlock a more brutal, uncontrollable side of her powers.
+3. Ororo Munroe (Storm) keys in to her powers and begins to unlock a cruel side of her powers.
 That reflects in her personality, as she takes over from Scott Summers, stricken with grief over the death of his girlfriend Jean Grey.
 Storm has no choice but to fight to the death in combat against Callisto, leader of the Morlocks for the safety of the X-Men.
 The wordless final page of the fight scene is just brilliant.

 4. This further reflects in Storm's costume change a few issues later.
 Wouldja believe: Punk Rock Storm!